Is Hcl An Ionic Compound

 Q1: Why is HCl considered an acid if it's not ionic?

 A1: The acidic nature of HCl stems from its ability to donate a proton (H+) in aqueous solutions.
-While the HCl molecule itself is covalent, the bond's polarity and interaction with water facilitate the release of a proton, forming hydronium ions (H3O+) and chloride ions (Cl-), thus exhibiting acidic properties.
+While the HCl molecule itself is covalent, the bond's polarity and interaction with water make easier the release of a proton, forming hydronium ions (H3O+) and chloride ions (Cl-), thus exhibiting acidic properties.

 Q2: Can HCl form ionic bonds under certain conditions?